 Driving the unpaved track to Pico Zapatero in Avila

-Pico Zapatero, also known as Cuchillar del Zapatero, is a high mountain peak reaching an elevation of 1,914m (6,279ft) above sea level, located in the province of Avila, Castile and León.
-Situated in the heart of the Sierra de la Paramera, the road to the summit is a long, unpaved high-altitude track that serves as a vital corridor for telecommunications and mountain grazing management.
+Pico Zapatero, also known as Cuchillar del Zapatero, is a high mountain peak at an elevation of 1,914 meters (6,279 ft) above sea level, located in the Ávila province of Castile and León, Spain.
+Situated in the Sierra de la Paramera, the long unpaved track climbs to the telecommunication antennas built at the summit ridge.

 Pico Zapatero